mstrum/robinhood-python/README.md

 * robinhood.RobinhoodCachedClient
   * Client that handles caching on top of the normal client
   * TODO
-    * Handle more fine graned caching then on vs off (e.g. off, 5minute, 1day, etc.)
+    * Handle more fine grained caching then on vs off (e.g. off, 5minute, 1day, etc.)
     * Orders
     * TopX lists
     * Historical quotes